The formal theory of relative monads: Virtual equipments

 \begin{remark} Our string diagram notation should be viewed formally as the dual of our pasting diagram notation: in particular, our string diagrams adhere strictly to a grid, which permits their direct interpretation as pasting diagrams without appeal to a topological argument as is traditional~\cite{joyal1991geometry,myers2020yoneda}. \end{remark}

 \begin{remark} We shall prefer to name \vdcs{} after their objects, rather than their loose-cells as is also common (for instance, in \cite{cruttwell2010unified}).
-This promotes the viewpoint that, just as there are often canonical notions of homomorphism and transformation of 2-dimensional structures, so too is there often a canonical notion of (bi)module. \end{remark}
+This promotes the viewpoint that, just as there are often canonical notions of homomorphism and transformation of two-dimensional structures, so too is there often a canonical notion of (bi)module. \end{remark}

-Our motivating example of a \vdc{} will be the \vdc{} of $\V$-enriched categories, in which the tight-cells are $\V$-functors, the loose-cells are $\V$-distributors, and the 2-cells are $\V$-forms.
+Our motivating example of a \vdc{} will be the \vdc{} of $\V$-enriched categories, in which the tight-cells are $\V$-functors, the loose-cells are $\V$-distributors, and the 2-cells are $\V$-natural transformations.
 We defer an explicit definition to \cref{VCat}.